United Kingdom Internal Market Act 2020: Publication of the bill

-On 9 September 2020, the government published the bill.
+On 9 September 2020 the bill was formally introduced in the House of Commons and published accordingly.
 The bill explicitly included provisions that were incompatible with the Withdrawal Agreement and thus, as the government acknowledged, illegal under international law.
 In a written statement published on 10 September 2020, the government cited the 2017 decision of the Supreme Court in R (Miller) v Secretary of State for Exiting the European Union as supporting the government's position that "Parliament is sovereign as a matter of domestic law and can pass legislation which [sic] is in breach of the UK’s Treaty obligations."

 The bill put the reservation to Westminster of the power to regulate state aid into primary legislation.
 It also gave UK Government formal spending powers in areas of devolved competence.
 This provision gives the UK Government the power to fund projects directly without the involvement of the devolved administrations.

 Labour, Liberal Democrats, Scottish National Party and Plaid Cymru all opposed the bill in parliament.
-The Democratic Unionist Party of Northern Ireland was generally supportive, however Sinn Fein, the Social Democrat and Labour Party, and the Alliance Party all heavily criticised the original part of the bill that would have allowed the Northern Ireland Secretary of State to break the Northern Ireland Protocol.
+The Democratic Unionist Party of Northern Ireland was generally supportive, however Sinn Féin, the Social Democratic and Labour Party, and the Alliance Party all heavily criticised the original part of the bill that would have allowed the Northern Ireland Secretary of State to break the Northern Ireland Protocol.

 Shortly after the bill was published there were several resignations due to its content.
 On 8 September 2020, Jonathan Jones resigned his job as head of the Government Legal Department owing to concerns about "the legal implications of Britain's failure to secure a post-Brexit trade deal with the EU".
 On 14 September, Rehman Chishti resigned his position as the Prime Minister's Special Envoy for Freedom of Religion or Belief, noting in his resignation letter that "I can't support [the] Internal Market Bill in its current form, which unilaterally break UK's legal commitments."
-On 16 September, Richard Keen, Baron Keen of Elie resigned his position as Advocate General for Scotland citing concerns arising from the UK Internal Market Bill, noting in his resignation letter to Boris Johnson that he found it "increasingly difficult to reconcile what I consider to be my obligations as a Law Officer with your policy intentions".
+On 16 September, Richard Keen resigned his position as Advocate General for Scotland citing concerns arising from the UK Internal Market Bill, noting in his resignation letter to Boris Johnson that he found it "increasingly difficult to reconcile what I consider to be my obligations as a Law Officer with your policy intentions".
 On 18 September, barrister Amal Clooney resigned as the UK's special envoy on media freedom, noting in her resignation letter that "it is lamentable for the UK to be speaking of its intention to violate an international treaty signed by the prime minister less than a year ago."